 There are many key symptoms to register a person as a patient of lead poisoning.
 These are:

-- Foot drop or Wrist drop or Lead palsy
+- Foot drop, Wrist drop, or Lead palsy

 Symptom 1: Anemia